ryan-mcclue/ryan-mcclue/src/mcu.md

 Time-invariant is one whose behaviour (response to inputs) does not change over time.

-Do we always deal with linear systems?

-Higher frequency (vibrations per second), higher pitch (what our ears actually percieve) Wavelength is distance wave shape repeats.
-Period is time between these Frequency is number of waves passing a point

-An envelope (family of curves) describes the amplitude or changing level of the signal over time.
-So, could be thought of a smooth curve outlining wave's extremes

-Apodisation modifies mathematical function.
-Typically used to smooth discontinuities at start and end of wave

-Low pass attenuates frequencies higher. (note that attenuate doesn't necessarily mean cutoff completely, however that is normally ideal)
-Sounds muffled

-Spectrum is frequency content of wave.
-Height is a complex number that encodes magnitude/amplitude/voltage/energy and phase offset (where it started in the sinusoid) at that frequency
-However, in a graph often only plot the magnitude as don't care about phase?
-Any signal can be represented as a sum of single-frequency components

-DFT (Discrete Fourier Transform) computes spectrum
-FFT is an efficient algorithm that implements DFT (Laplace is in similar breath to FFT?)
-Would also have real FFT and complex FFT

-DFT sees how much does each wave frequency component correlate to a sine wave of same frequency DFT all about this sine correlation, so only a sine wave will show a 'pure' frequency, e.g. square and triangle waves will be sum of many sine waves

-Harmonic is a wave with frequency that is integer multiple of a baseline frequency The FFT will show various harmonics, e.g. could be only even/odd or both
-- high frequency components --> slow dropoff
-- low frequency components --> fast dropoff

 Nyquist/folding frequency is highest frequency that can be measured using sampled data It will be half of our sampling rate.